centrahq/api-documentation/source/guides/plugins/adyen-checkout.md

    :scale: 50 %
 ```

 To add a new Service Communication URL in Adyen, go to `Account` and then select `Server Communication`.
-Make sure that you have a Merchant Account selected (You should see "No merchant selected" in the top right of Adyen if you have not selected on) before you click `Add` on the "Standard Notification".
+Make sure that you have a Merchant Account selected (You should see "No merchant selected" in the top right of Adyen if you have not selected one) before you click `Add` on the "Standard Notification".

 Enter the URL from the Adyen Checkout-plugin from Centra.
 If you are creating a new plugin, please save the plugin once and open it again to see the Notification URL.